kahst/BirdNET-Analyzer/docs/index.rst

 Projects map
 ------------

 We have created an interactive map of projects that use BirdNET.
-If you are working on a project that uses BirdNET, please let us know `here <https://github.com/kahst/BirdNET-Analyzer/issues/221>`_ and we can add it to the map.
+If you are working on a project that uses BirdNET, please let us know and we can add your project to the map.

 You can access the map here: `Open projects map <https://kahst.github.io/BirdNET-Analyzer/projects.html>`_

+Please refer to the `projects map documentation <usage/projects-map.html>`_ for more information on how to contribute.

 License
 -------